Maria McIlgorm: Chief Nursing Officer for Northern Ireland

 On 19 January 2022, Northern Ireland's Health Minister Robin Swann announced McIlgorm's appointment as the new Chief Nursing Officer (CNO).
 She officially began her term in March 2022, succeeding professor Charlotte McArdle and taking over from outgoing interim CNO Linda Kelly.
 McIlgorm's tenure began as the health service was emerging from the COVID-19 pandemic in Northern Ireland and facing budgetary and political challenges.

 In May 2023, she launched her strategic blueprint, Shaping our Future: A Vision for Nursing and Midwifery in Northern Ireland: 2023–2028, at a conference in Belfast.
 The vision's strategy was drawn from the Nursing and Midwifery Task Group (NMTG) report and identifies four key priorities: workforce and workload planning; education and training; improving career pathways; and creating a quality assurance framework.

 During her tenure, McIlgorm has overseen several initiatives.
 Under a 2020 agreement, the health department delivered 900 extra undergraduate nursing and midwifery student places over a three-year period.
 She also established a new framework for the supply of agency nurses and midwives to eliminate the use of "off-contract" agency workers and launched the Continuity of Midwifery Carer framework to provide integrated care during pregnancy and birth.

 In October 2023, McIlgorm was appointed honorary professor of practice in the School of Nursing and Midwifery at Queen's University Belfast.
 She delivered her inaugural professorial lecture at the university on 24 September 2024, in which she discussed the role of Northern Ireland's 29,000 nurses and midwives in addressing health and social care challenges.
+She was made an Officer of the Order of the British Empire during the 2026 New Year Honours.